natsatra/natsatra.github.io/src/content/projects/portfolio.md

 3. **`bun run build`** — full Astro build, which also validates every content entry against its collection schema.
 4. **Vale via [vale-cli/vale-action](https://github.com/vale-cli/vale-action)** — prose check on `src/content/`, reported through reviewdog as GitHub check annotations.

-One nuance worth calling out: reviewdog's `github-check` reporter fails the run if it reports _any_ finding, regardless of severity, and GitHub caps annotations per step.
-That's why CI runs Vale at `--minAlertLevel=error` — errors block the merge, while the full warning-level feedback stays available locally via `bun run lint:prose`, where it's actually actionable.

 ## Code linting and formatting

-- **ESLint** (`eslint.config.mjs`) — flat config combining `@eslint/js` recommended, `typescript-eslint` recommended, and `eslint-plugin-astro`, with `eslint-config-prettier` last so formatting stays Prettier's job. `no-undef` is off because TypeScript already checks references (and understands Astro's ambient types).
+- **ESLint** (`eslint.config.mjs`) — flat config combining `@eslint/js` recommended, `typescript-eslint` recommended, and `eslint-plugin-astro`, with `eslint-config-prettier` last so Prettier takes care of the formatting.
+- `no-undef` is off because TypeScript already checks references (and understands Astro's ambient types).
 - **Prettier** (`.prettierrc`) — single quotes, 160-character lines, 4-space indent (2 for Markdown and YAML), with `prettier-plugin-astro` for `.astro` files and `prettier-plugin-tailwindcss` for class sorting.

 ## Docs for machine readers: llms.txt

-The site ships an [`llms.txt`](/llms.txt) at the root, following the [llms.txt proposal](https://llmstxt.org/).
-AI assistants and agents are now a real audience for any published site, and they read it badly by default — HTML arrives wrapped in navigation, scripts, and markup that waste context-window tokens and bury the content. `llms.txt` is the fix — a curated Markdown map at a predictable path that tells a machine reader what the site is and where the canonical content lives, in a format it can consume directly.
+The site carries an [`llms.txt`](public/llms.txt) at the root, following the [llms.txt proposal](https://llmstxt.org/).
+I wanted to include it since AI assistants and agents are now a real audience for any published site.
+An llms.txt file can provide some direction to the agents by providing curated map at the site's root that tells a machine reader what the site is and where the canonical content lives, in a format they can consume directly.

 Here it contains:

 - A one-line identity and a summary of the portfolio's focus areas
 - Annotated links to every page, writing sample, and video — each with a description of what the reader finds there
 - Contact details
-- An honest scope note flagging which sections are still placeholder content, so an AI summarizing the portfolio doesn't present drafts as finished work

-For a technical writer, this is audience analysis applied to a new audience: the same discipline as writing for developers or admins, extended to readers that parse Markdown and count tokens.

 ## Installation